superman66/vue-qart/README.md

 }
 ```

-For more details you should definitely check out[qart.js](https://github.com/kciter/qart.js)
+For more details you should definitely check out [qart.js](https://github.com/kciter/qart.js)

 ## Build Setup
 ``` bash